iamseb4s/heartbeat-monitor/README.md

     }
     ```

-* A service is considered `"healthy"` if it responds with a `2xx` or `3xx` status code.
-Otherwise, it is marked as `"unhealthy"`.

 ## State Management and Alerting

-To prevent false alarms from transient failures, the agent implements a simple state machine before sending alerts to the n8n webhook.
+To prevent false alarms from transient failures and to centralize notifications, the agent implements a **unified state architecture**.

-* **`last_stable_status`**: Stores the last worker status code that has remained stable.
-It is retrieved from the database on startup to persist state across restarts.
-* **`transient_status`**: Stores the status observed in the current cycle.
-* **`transient_counter`**: Counts how many consecutive cycles the `transient_status` has been observed.
-* **`STATE_CHANGE_THRESHOLD`**: If the `transient_counter` reaches this threshold (currently 4 cycles), the status is considered "stable."
-If this new stable status differs from `last_stable_status`, an alert is sent to n8n, and `last_stable_status` is updated.

-This mechanism ensures that only confirmed state changes are reported, not momentary fluctuations.
+All state logic is managed through a single generic function, `check_state_change`, and stored in a global in-memory dictionary, `global_states`.
+This approach allows monitoring any item (the main worker or individual services) using the same rules, avoiding code duplication.

+### Notification Logic

+The system sends alerts to the `N8N_WEBHOOK_URL` (the sole channel for all notifications) under the following conditions:

+1. **Service Downtime:**
+    * If a service reports an `unhealthy` status for `STATUS_CHANGE_THRESHOLD` (currently 4) consecutive cycles, a "Service Down" alert is sent.

+2. **Service Recovery:**
+    * If a service that was down reports `healthy` **just once**, a "Service Recovered" alert is sent immediately.

+3. **Worker Status Change:**
+    * Uses the same `STATUS_CHANGE_THRESHOLD` to confirm a stable state change (e.g., from `200` to `500`).
+    * Recovery to a `200` status is notified immediately.
-Additionally, alert messages sent to n8n are now customized for each status code (`200`, `220`, `221`, `500`).
-For the `NULL` case (when the worker is unreachable), the message differentiates whether the cause is a lack of internet connectivity or specific inaccessibility of the worker API, providing more precise context.
+    * Alert messages are customized for each status code (`200`, `220`, `221`, `500`) and for cases where the worker is unreachable (due to lack of internet or API failure), providing more precise context.

+This mechanism ensures that only confirmed state changes are notified, applying consistent logic to all monitored elements.

 ## Data Persistence (Database)